kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 ## 15th March

-### Reporting the matter to the police in Madrid
+### Reporting the crimes to the police in Madrid

-- With the help of my friend I make a proper denuncia to the police in Madrid.
+- With the help of my friend Inma, I report the crimes to the police in Madrid.
-- Inma tells me of some unusual events online at her home.
+- When I meet her in the morning, she tells she noticed some unusual events online at her home.
+- Every time I see her until I travel back to the UK in January 2025 she reports strange events online in her home; random words popping up on her screen, the TV turning itself off and on, other things I have forgotten.
+- I'm not surprised.
+- We walk to the gender-violence office of the Policia Nacional in Madrid at C. de las Huertas, 76-78, Centro, 28014 Madrid, Spain.
+- After waiting a short while we are ushered into a reporting booth where a female police officer is taking notes as I detail what has been happening.
-- The report goes well, although I am finding it very difficult to think straight, and my friend's translations and the consequent additions to the denuncia documents are not quite right.
+- It all seems to be going well, although I am extremely stressed and I am finding it very difficult to think straight.
+- My friend's translations and the consequent additions to the denuncia documents are not quite right.

     - [Denuncia page 1](../../../content/documents/evidence/Madrid%201.JPG).
     - [Denuncia page 2](../../../content/documents/evidence/Madrid%202.JPG).
     - [Denuncia page 3](../../../content/documents/evidence/Madrid%203.JPG).

+- When I read this back, I find the notes do nothing to capture the intense horror I have been suffering for nearly two years.
+- I'm not convinced they're taking me seriously, or have any intention of investigating.
-- I start to show the police officer some of the screenshots I have, including the picture of me in my pants they put on Google search.
+- As I start to show the police officer some of the screenshots I have, including the picture of me in my underwear, the office starts to shut me down.
-- At that moment, the conversation is somewhat shutdown and she tells us that before they can investigate I need to get a cyber expert to examine my devices in order to prove I've been hacked.
+- She tells us that before they will investigate I need to pay a cyber expert to examine my devices in order to prove I've been hacked.
+- Then, and only then, will they investigate, she says.
 - I'm astonished.

 ### Cyber expert